helich0pper/Karkinos/README.md

 # Installing
 This installation guide assumes you have all the dependencies.
-A Wiki page for installation, troubleshooting, and usage is coming very soon...
+A Wiki page with troubleshooting steps can be found <a href="https://helich0pper.github.io/karkinos/" target="_blank">here</a>.
 ## Linux/BSD
 1. ```git clone https://github.com/helich0pper/Karkinos.git```
 2. ```cd Karkinos```